the-garbage-game/thegarbagegame-old/README.md

 > [!IMPORTANT]
 > Make sure you are in the `main` branch.
 In VSCode the branch is displayed in the bottom left, but you can also check with `git branch --show-current`.
 To change your branch to `main`, run `git checkout main`.

 Now that you have the current code you can almost begin programming.
-First you will need to create a new branch for you your modifications.
+First you will need to create a new branch for your modifications.
 To create a new branch, run:
 ```cmd
 git checkout -b <branch-name>
 ```